VCCE/VCC/docs/disassembler.md

 ### Pausing and viewing code.

 Whenever the cpu is paused the Disassembler will switch to CPU addressing mode and then find and highlight the code at the current PC.
 This lets you see what the software was doing.
-The Vcc "F7" key, "Pause" from the "File" menu, or the Disassembler 'P' key can be used to toggle CPU run mode.
+The Vcc "F7" key, "Pause" from the "File" menu, or the Disassembler 'P' key can be used to pause the CPU.

 ![fig dis02](images/dis02.png)

-In the screenshot the 'F7' key was pressed with the CPU running.
+You can view the code that was executing at anytime by starting the Disassembler and pressing the 'P' key.
+The screenshot above shows the result if this is done while DECB is at the color prompt.
 In the Disassembler the address starting at A7D3 has automatically been decoded.
 The blue highlight indicates the program counter address.
-If you toggle pause/run several times you will notice the highlight goes away when the CPU is running and sometimes the PC pauses at A7D5 instead of A7D3.
+Pressing 'G' will unpause the CPU.
+If you toggle pause several times you will notice the highlight goes away when the CPU is running and sometimes the PC pauses at A7D5 instead of A7D3.

 <div style="page-break-after: always;"></div>

 ### The Processor State Window

-The "Processor State" window shows what the CPU is doing.
+The "Processor State" window shows the current CPU registor values.
 If you press "I" from the disassembler window the processor state window will be launched without using VCC's Debugger memu.

 ![fig dis03](images/dis03.png)